yw2247/compmethods-yw2247/problem_set_0/README.md

 The data comes from cumulative totals, so “daily new cases” are just the differences between days.
 This can create odd results if states revise their numbers (for example, negative values).
 Moreover, some states don’t report every day.
 They may report weekly or in batches, which can show up as long flat stretches at 0 and then large spikes.
 Lastly, the graph uses total counts, so bigger states naturally look larger than smaller ones.
 It doesn’t adjust for population size, so it's not good for comparisons between states.

 **2c.
 Find Peak Case Dates**<br>
+*Implement a function that takes the name of a state and returns the date of its highest number of new cases.*<br>
+(Code Appendix)

 *Test this function and provide examples of its use.*<br>
-I tested this function on 4 states.
+I tested find_peak_dates function on 4 states.
 Below are their peak dates and peak new case counts:

 Washington:  2022-01-18, 63640 new cases<br>
 New York:    2022-01-08, 90132 new cases<br>
 Illinois:    2022-01-18, 93423 new cases<br>
 California:  2022-01-10, 227972 new cases<br>

 We can see that most states peaked during early January 2022.
 Among the 4 tested states, California’s peak was especially high due to its large population.
 This shows the function correctly identifies the highest daily new case count for each state.

 **2d.
 Compare Peak Cases**<br>
+*Create a function that compares the highest number of daily new cases between two states and reports which state had its peak first.
+The function should also return the number of days between the peaks.*<br>
+(Code Appendix)

 *Test this function and provide examples of its use.*<br>
 Example Results:<br>
 | States Compared         | First to Peak     | Days Between Peaks |